lue-bird/elm-review-pattern/README.md

 ## try

-You can try the example configuration above out by running the following command:
+You can try the example configuration below out using

 ```bash
 elm-review --template lue-bird/elm-review-pattern/example
 ```
-will run both rules.
+which will run both rules.
 Add `--rules ...` to select only one.

 ## configure